little-world/rust-course/projecta/07-json-parser-validator.md

 use std::collections::HashMap;
 use std::fmt;

-// TODO: Define Value enum for all JSON types
+// TODO: Create an enum to represent any JSON value
+// Refer to the "JSON Data Types" section above for the six types
 #[derive(Debug, Clone, PartialEq)]
 pub enum Value {
-    // TODO: Add variants for JSON types: null, bool, number, string, array, objec }
+    // TODO: Add variants for all six JSON types described in the JSON syntax section
+    // Hint: Some variants need to contain data (e.g., boolean values, numbers)
+    // Hint: Arrays and objects require recursive structures }

 impl Value {
-    // TODO: Type checking using matches! macro pub fn is_null(&self) -> bool {
+    // TODO: Implement type-checking methods that return true if this value is of the specified type pub fn is_null(&self) -> bool {
-        // TODO: match null
-       todo!()
+        // TODO: Check if this value is the Null variant todo!()
     }

     pub fn is_bool(&self) -> bool {
-       // TODO: match bool
-        todo!()
+       // TODO: Check if this value is the Bool variant todo!()
     }

     pub fn is_number(&self) -> bool {
-       // TODO: match number
-        todo!()
+       // TODO: Check if this value is the Number variant todo!()
     }

     pub fn is_string(&self) -> bool {
-       // TODO: match string
-        todo!()
+       // TODO: Check if this value is the String variant todo!()
     }

     pub fn is_array(&self) -> bool {
-       // TODO: match array
-        todo!()
+       // TODO: Check if this value is the Array variant todo!()
     }

     pub fn is_object(&self) -> bool {
-       // TODO: match object
-        todo!()
+       // TODO: Check if this value is the Object variant todo!()
     }

-    // TODO: Safe value extraction using let-else patterns pub fn as_bool(&self) -> Option<bool> {
+    // TODO: Extract the inner value safely, returning None if the type doesn't match pub fn as_bool(&self) -> Option<bool> {
         let Value::Bool(b) = self else { return None };
         Some(*b)
     }

     pub fn as_number(&self) -> Option<f64> {
-        // TODO: see as_bool  as template
-        todo!()
+        // TODO: Extract the number if this is a Number variant, otherwise return None
+        // Hint: Follow the same pattern as as_bool above todo!()
     }

     pub fn as_string(&self) -> Option<&str> {
-       // TODO: see as_bool  as template
-        todo!()
+       // TODO: Extract a string reference if this is a String variant
+       // Hint: Similar to as_bool, but return a reference to the string data todo!()
     }

     pub fn as_array(&self) -> Option<&Vec<Value>> {
-       // TODO: see as_bool  as template
-        todo!()
+       // TODO: Extract the array reference if this is an Array variant todo!()
     }

     pub fn as_object(&self) -> Option<&HashMap<String, Value>> {
-       // TODO: see as_bool  as template
-        todo!()
+       // TODO: Extract the object reference if this is an Object variant todo!()
     }

-    // TODO: Get nested field using pattern matching pub fn get(&self, key: &str) -> Option<&Value> {
+    // TODO: Get a field value from an object by key name pub fn get(&self, key: &str) -> Option<&Value> {
-       // TODO: see as_bool  as template
-        todo!()
+       // TODO: If this is an object, look up the key and return the value
+       // Hint: First extract the object, then look up the key todo!()
     }

-    // TODO: Get array element using pattern matching pub fn get_index(&self, index: usize) -> Option<&Value> {
+    // TODO: Get an element from an array by index pub fn get_index(&self, index: usize) -> Option<&Value> {
-       // TODO: see as_bool  as template
-        todo!()
+       // TODO: If this is an array, get the element at the given position todo!()
     }
 }

-// TODO: Define Token enum for lexer
+// TODO: Create an enum representing the different tokens the lexer can recognize
+// These are already defined for you as a reference
 #[derive(Debug, Clone, PartialEq)]
 pub enum Token {
     LeftBrace, RightBrace, LeftBracket, RightBracket,